Andy Raven

 Guitar concept taught by Andy

-Chord Voicings and Alternatives
+Chord Voicings and Substitutions

-Diatonic vs. Non-diatonic Chords
+Diatonic vs. Non-Diatonic Chords

 Andy Raven taught a guitar lesson where a student from Phoenix College learned the E major chord, focusing on finger placement and strumming techniques.
 The learner practiced the E major chord and was then introduced to the A major chord.
 They also utilized a metronome to enhance their timing and rhythm.